What is Prime Cost?

 - = Rs 312500/-

-For an industry like furniture, wood and glue are basic raw material, and skilled labor is required for making the customized furniture as per the customer’s need, without that furniture could not be produced and turned into finished goods.
+For an industry like furniture, wood and glue are basic raw materials, and skilled labor is required for making the customized furniture as per the customer's need; without that, furniture could not be produced and turned into finished goods.

 Here they use 100 sheets of wood @ a cost of Rs 1500/- per sheet and 50Kg Glue @ a cost of Rs 250/- per Kg.
-Then 5 workers work for 30 days at the cost of Rs 1000/- per worker per day.
+Then five workers work for 30 days at Rs 1000/- per worker per day.
 We multiply all of these to calculate the amount of direct labor cost.
 The summation of all the costs is nothing but the Prime Cost.

 Important Points to Note

-We have taken only direct labor cost out of entire direct expenditure to calculate Prime Cost because various other costs may be involved in direct expenditure like carriage inward and freights.
-All other expenditures are part of the indirect expenditure and neglected at the time of calculation of Prime Cost.
+We have taken only direct labor cost out of the entire direct expenditure to calculate Prime Cost.
+Other costs may be involved in direct expenditure like carriage inward and freight.
+All other expenditures are part of the indirect expenditure and were neglected at the time of calculating Prime Cost.

 - A direct labor cost is a part of both Prime Cost and Conversion Cost.
 Conversion Cost is a cost needed to convert raw material into finished goods.
 It includes all the costs to convert the raw material into finished goods except the cost of raw material.
 Simply it includes direct labor cost and overall manufacturing overheads.

-- Production Department also uses this Cost as an important tool to effectively frame their costing budgets and implement the overall production process within the ambit of that budget.
+- The production department also uses this Cost as an important tool to effectively frame their costing budgets and implement the overall production process within the ambit of that budget.
 It also specifies the scope of improvement in the entire production line to reduce the cost of production by using economies of scale.

 - Management then analyses the market and determines the customers’ demand, paying capacity, competitors’ pricing, and other strategies to enhance the supply of their products while offering the minimum selling price of the goods.
-They find break-even selling price and set margins on the products and below that price manufacturing and selling of products would not be beneficial to the company.
+They find break-even selling prices and set margins on the products; below that price, manufacturing, and selling of products would not benefit the company.

 6 Reasons that will Influence the Prime Cost